espenfl/t4me/docs/bparameters.rst

 ``explicit_prefact``
 ~~~~~~~~~~~~~~~~~~~~
 Set an explicit prefactor for the relaxation time instead of using
-the prefactor from the density of states or spherical band models.
+the prefactor from the density of states or parabolic band models.
 This behavior is enabled by setting the relevant element to `1`
 for the mechanism where one would like to
 specify an explicit prefact (constant tau0 is not